-7. Chemical or physical treatments, if appropriate, will be undertaken using the gentlest means possible.
+- 7. Chemical or physical treatments, if appropriate, will be undertaken using the gentlest means possible.
 Treatments that cause damage to historic materials will not be used.
 The drawings for the proposed project do not call for any chemical treatments to be used, and though such information is usually not specified until later, it is likely that Building 8 will need to be repainted.
 Physical treatments would be used to remove delaminated paint, including hand-scraping and sanding.
 The gentlest effective methods would be used to avoid damaging the building's character-defining materials, especially its cement plaster finishes and metal windows and doors.
-No harmful methods, such as sandblasting, overly caustic strippers, or flame-based paint stripping methods would be used.

-- 8. Significant archeological resources affected by a project shall be protected and preserved.
+No harmful methods, such as sandblasting, overly caustic strippers, or flame-based paint stripping methods would be used. - 8.
+Significant archeological resources affected by a project shall be protected and preserved.
 If such resources must be disturbed, mitigation measures shall be undertaken.
 The building plans indicate that there will be little new excavation.
 As a result, the presence of potential archaeological resources on the project site is unlikely.
-However, if archeological resources are discovered, standard mitigation measures typically required by the City of Alameda would assure compliance with Rehabilitation Standard 8. - 9.
-New additions, exterior alterations, or related new construction will not destroy historic materials, features, and spatial relationships that characterize the property.
+However, if archeological resources are discovered, standard mitigation measures typically required by the City of Alameda would assure compliance with Rehabilitation Standard 8. - New additions, exterior alterations, or related new construction will not destroy 9. historic materials, features, and spatial relationships that characterize the property.
 The new work shall be differentiated from the old and will be compatible with the historic materials, features, size, scale and proportion, and massing to protect the integrity of the property and its environment.
 The proposed project would add a vertical addition to the roof of Building 8.
-The addition would rise 21 feet above the roof and it would be set back 40 feet from the north and south facades and approximately 140 feet from the west facade, and approximately 320 feet from the east facade.
-There would also be a 6'-high glass wind wall set back 20 feet from the east facade.
-Other additions to the building's volume include four new skylights, including a larger pyramidal-roof skylight at eastern part of the roof.
-The new addition, wind wall, and skylights are all set back from the building's parapets to entirely conceal or minimize their appearance from surrounding public rights-of-way.
-The only feature that would be visible would be the top of the common room addition.
-The addition, along with the wind wall and skylights, are designed in a contemporary architectural vocabulary using modern materials.
+The revised plans propose that the existing parapet height be maintained and that the proposed fourth floor addition would match the existing building height of the elevator towers at 59 feet 6 inches.
+The addition would be set back approximately 60 feet from the west facade of the existing building, 36 feet from the east facade, 34 feet from the south façade and 34 feet from the north facade.
+The new addition is set back from the building's parapets to entirely conceal or minimize their appearance from surrounding public rights-of-way.
+The addition is designed in a contemporary architectural vocabulary using modern materials.
 The new work will not destroy the significant historic fabric of the building, and new materials will be compatible with the original construction.
-Any deteriorated historic material will be repaired/restored to its original condition. - 10.
+Any deteriorated historic material will be repaired/restored to its original condition.

+Exhibit 4 Historical Advisory Board Meeting October 5, 2017 10.
 New additions and adjacent or related new construction will be undertaken in such a manner that, if removed in the future, the essential form and integrity of the historic property and its environment would be unimpaired.
-The proposed vertical addition, wind wall, and skylights could be removed leaving the overall form of Building 8 intact.
+The proposed vertical addition could be removed leaving the overall form of Building 8 intact.
 Furthermore, the proposed aluminum storefronts could be removed, leaving voids where the existing non-historic roll-up doors are presently located.
 If removed, Building 8 (including its three-story, flat-roofed massing, its concrete exterior walls, and its ornamental detailing) would appear largely as it does today.

-THEREFORE, BE IT RESOLVED that the Historical Advisory Board approves the Certificate of Approval request for 2350 Saratoga Street subject to the following conditions:
+THEREFORE, BE IT RESOLVED that the Historical Advisory Board approves the Certificate of Approval Amendment request for 2350 Saratoga Street subject to the following conditions: